patchshorts/cgodwin.io/.history/src/posts/designing-solutions-meeting-techical-requirements_20230830142614.md

 #### High Availability Network Requirements in Case Studies
 Since networking requirements are not often specified, the Architect should analyze the requirements, ask questions and suggest the most cost effective solution which meets the needs of the requirements both business and technical.
 ### Application Availability
 Application Availablility is 3 parts infrastructure availability(network, storage, and compute), but its 1 part reliability engineering in the application design, integration and deployment.
 Logging and Monitoring is the most appropriate way to handle availability unknowns in the application.
-Technical and Development processes iterate over the logs and alerts in order to achieve their reliability SLOs within the application.
+Technical and Development processes iterate over the logs and alerts in order to acieve their reliability SLOs within the application.

 ::: tip
 Add *Cloud Monitoring* with alerts as part of your availability standards to increase application and infrastructure reliability.